 No. Health care providers often use technical words or a type of medical shorthand.
 Providers are not required to translate this information for you or give you your medical record in a form that you can understand.
-If you cannot understand what is written in your medical record you can request an explanation of your record.
-As described above, you can only get an explanation if your provider agrees.
+If you cannot understand what is written in your medical record, you can request an explanation of your record.
+But your provider is not required to give you an explanation.
 You can find some resources that explain medical terms in Section 6 of this guide.